devlooped/SponsorLink/src/Package/readme.md

 We recommend using [NuGetizer](https://nuget.org/packages/nugetizer) for packing your libraries, which provides the easiest integration with SponsorLink too.
-Simply add a project reference from your main library to the analyzer project and all packaging should Just Work�.
+Simply add a project reference from your main library to the analyzer project and all packaging should Just Work.
 An example analyzer project referenced by your main library is typically just:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">